luhder/CypressAutomationProject/README.md

 **Project Overview**

-This project involves the creation and execution of a comprehensive test plan for the OrangeHRM system, which is an open-source HR management tool.
+This project involves the creation and execution of a comprehensive cypress testing for the OrangeHRM system, which is an open-source HR management tool.
 The primary goal is to ensure that all critical features, navigation flows, and security measures are functioning correctly.

 **Introduction**